 Abu Dhabi, the capital city of the United Arab Emirates (population 1.15 million), is refined, elegant, and courteous.
 In addition to being a major centre for business, it has also actively, and successfully, promoted tourism, and therefore has offerings for all tastes.

 The city has beaches, social clubs, sports teams, shopping malls and vibrant nightlife.

 On weekends, people stroll, sunbathe, picnic and play beach volleyball along stretches of white sand beaches.
 The Corniche—a winding stretch of beachfront road and trail, about 6 km (4 miles) long—is lined with parks, fountains, gardens and boasts a popular bike path running its length.
-Beyond the beaches, the Persian Gulf is dotted with a remarkable number of swimmers, wakeboarders and jet skis.
+Beyond the beaches, the Arabian Gulf is dotted with a remarkable number of swimmers, wakeboarders and jet skis.

 At night, stores stay open late for diehard shoppers and restaurants serve everything from quick curries to five-course French cuisine.
 Performers on world tours are increasingly making stops in Abu Dhabi.
 On any given day residents might snap up tickets for a Las Vegas circus act, a touring German orchestra or a Beyoncé concert.

 Abu Dhabi also has a growing number of galleries and museums.
 The Etihad Modern Art Gallery is home to pieces by both Emirati and international artists.
 Architect Jean Novel’s floating Louvre Abu Dhabi is scheduled to open in 2017.
 The Frank Gehry-designed Guggenheim Abu Dhabi is scheduled to open in 2017 as is the Foster + Partners’ Zayed National Museum.